 Our honeymoon will last for 40 yearsElizabeth Taylor

-Devastated by the death of her third husband Mike Todd, Elizabeth would turn to one of their closest couple friends, Debbie Reynolds and Eddie Fisher, one of the 1950s most popular singers.
-Both Reynolds and Fisher had been a part of the wedding party at her third wedding as Fisher was her then-husbands best friend.
-Taylor and Fisher soon started an affair and after converting to Judaism, she married her fourth husband Fisher, on the 12th May 1959.
-Another hooded dress was worn, but this was a deep green colour which had sheer sleeves, and was fitted at the waist before falling gracefully into a full skirt.
-This was accessorised with a bracelet made with 50 diamonds totalling 40 carats given to her by Fisher instead of an engagement ring.
+Devastated by the death of her third husband Mike Todd, Elizabeth would turn to one of their closest couple friends, Debbie Reynolds and Eddie Fisher for comfort.
+Both Reynolds and Fisher had been a part of the wedding party at her third wedding and Fisher was her then-husbands best friend.
+Taylor and Fisher started an affair and after converting to Judaism, she married her fourth husband on the 12th May 1959.
+Another hooded dress was worn, but this was a deep green colour.
+This had sheer sleeves and was fitted at the waist before falling gracefully into a full skirt.
+This was accessorized with a bracelet with 50 diamonds weighing 40 carats which Fisher gave instead of an engagement ring.

 Richard Burton (Mar 1964 – June 1974)

 When I saw him on the set of Cleopatra, I fell in love and I have loved him ever since, practically my whole adult life.Elizabeth Taylor on Richard Burton